By Justus Randolph. This work is licensed under a Creative Commons Attribution-NonCommercial-No Derivative Works 4.0 International License.

 A literature review is different from a research paper.
 The purpose of an academic research paper is to express and document an original idea.
-A literature review can be part of the process of writing a research paper or it can also be a stand-a-lone project, however it it's goal is not to illustrate and original thesis.
+A literature review can be part of the process of writing a research paper, or it can also be a stand-a-lone project.
+The goal of a literature review is not to illustrate an original thesis.

 ❖ researching the history of scholarly publication on a topic